 The result is a dump/ folder where the command is run, which contains the dump of the TSStorageData database.

-Once the backup is ready, start with install of 4.x MongoDB server.
-Then copy dump/ folder to the bin/ in installation folder of the 4.x MongoDB server.
-Start a Command Prompt as Administrator and change the directory to the bin/ folder of the 4.x MongoDB installation, run the following command:
+Once the installation of MongoDB 4.x is finished and the service is running, you can restore the - database.
+Copy the dump folder, created in point 1., from the MongoDB 3.x bin folder to the bin in installation folder of the 4.x MongoDB server.
+Start a Command Prompt as Administrator and change the directory to the bin folder under the 4.x MongoDB installation, run the following command: